tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 boilerplate, and to provide - where this makes sense - prefabricated building blocks pre-initialised to sensible defaults.

 The idea is that you might want to prototype your app by slapping together some of these building blocks, and then, replacing some of these blocks (the ones that actually make a difference in speed, usability or aesthetics) with customised elements.

-Generators for a whide range of common Vulkan objects which are ready to be used together or not at all if need be.
+Generators should exist for a whide range of common Vulkan objects which are ready to be used together or not at all if need be.
 Using these generators we can create a default renderer environment, the Context, which may function as a starting point for exploration.

 Advanced users will probably want to write their own scene graphs, renderer addons etc. Great!
 We should make sure that this is possible.